holidayextras/holidayextras.github.com/_posts/2016-10-07-how-flexible-are-you.md

 author: nick_ls
 tags: agile
 comments: true
-excerpt: Is estimating ultimately a waste of time?
+excerpt: How flexible does a Scrum Master need to be?
 ---

 ## How Flexible Are You?